orca-zhang/borm/README_en.md

    - Try to keep it simple, map one operation to one model!
 - **Other advantages**:
   - More natural where conditions (only add parentheses when needed, compared to gorm)
-  - In operation accepts various types of slices, and converts single element to Equal operation
+  - In operation accepts various types of slices
   - Migration from other ORM libraries requires no historical code modification, non-invasive modification
-  - **Support map types, operate database without defining struct**
-  - **Support embedded struct, automatically handle composite objects**
-  - **Support borm tag "-" field ignore functionality**
-  - **Reuse functionality enabled by default, providing 2-14x performance improvement**

 # Feature Matrix